 Importance of Cold Chain Logistics in Pharmaceutical Transportation

 Medications that require cold storage are becoming more common in the supply chain.
-From 2014 to 2020, the need for temperature-controlled transport rose 65%.
+From 2014 to 2020, the need for temperature-controlled transport rose by 65%.
 Other transportation needs only rose about 32%.
-This is in part due to the growth of biologic drugs such as insulin and vaccines rising nearly double that of other medications.
+This is in part due to the growth of biologic drugs such as insulin and vaccines rising to nearly double that of other medications.

 Biologic drugs are pharmaceuticals that require special storage conditions and refrigeration.
 Unlike other medications that are manufactured by manipulating basic chemicals, biologic drugs are made from living microorganisms or plant/animal cells.
 For them to be effective, they must be kept at the correct temperature during every facet of transport and storage.

 As this industry grows, so too does the need for temperature-controlled warehouses, trailers, and shipping containers.
 When stored incorrectly, biologic drugs can become ineffective or even toxic to the consumer.
 This puts the burden of responsibility on the people transporting or storing the product.
 Unfortunately, some carriers and/or warehouses are not able to meet the demands of the pharmaceutical supply chain.